FAQ

 Q: I have been told that I need to use better breath support.
 What does this mean?

 A: When you ask different people what they think “breath support” means, you get very different answers.
-Because this term has so much goofy baggage with it, I don’t use it.
+Because this term has so hugely varied baggage with it, I don’t use it.
 Here are some thoughts about the air supply that is the fuel for our singing.
 It does not take much air to sing.
 When a great singer can sing a long phrase on a breath, it is not because they have learned to put more air into their lungs, it is because they use it more slowly.
 Constantly taking the largest possible breaths can create unnecessary tension.
 Neither do we want to squeeze out every cubic centimeter of air before taking the next breath, because this encourages a collapsed and tense condition of the torso.
-All the fancy breathing in the world (and there are some really complicated breathing methods out there!) won’t fix problems in the coordination of the muscles in your larynx that are responsible for changing and sustaining pitches.
+All the fancy breathing in the world (and there are some really complicated methods out there!) won’t fix problems in the coordination of the muscles in your larynx that are responsible for changing and sustaining pitches.
 When the intrinsic muscles of the larynx have been properly trained, there is plenty of breath for phrases.
 A tall, expanded, alert posture needs to be maintained during the beginning, middle, and end of every breath.
 This is not hard to do, but sometimes attention needs to be focused on this area for a while until it becomes a good habit.
 Complicated formulas about different body parts moving in different directions tend to make breathing laborious and take attention away from vocal flaws that need to be resolved directly.

 Q: What was the purpose of that exercise?